Static properties of two linearly coupled discrete circuits: Ground state properties of the interacting system

-From the above entanglement results, it follows that the many-body ground state of two-coupled BH rings, when the number of bosons is even, can only be written as a product state of the two rings separately when the interaction is large in front of the tunneling (Mott insulator regime).
+From the above entanglement results, it follows that the ground state of two-coupled discrete circuits, when the number of bosons is even, can only be written as a product state of the two rings separately when the interaction is large in front of the tunneling (Mott insulator regime).

+Let us consider a non commensurate number of atoms in the double ring.
+Figure \ref{cosica} depicts the numerical calculations of the Schmidt gap (top panel) and the Schmidt entropy (bottom panel) of the top ring for a system with $M=3$ and 19 atoms.
+It corresponds to adding an extra atom from the commensurate case with $N=18$.
+In the limit of small interactions the system has the same physical behavior independently of the number of trapped atoms; there is a macroscopic occupation of a single particle state, and therefore $p_1 \simeq 0$.
+The state of the system cannot be expressed as a product state of the two rings, then $\Delta \lambda^\uparrow \simeq 0$ and the two rings are entangled.
+Notice that for an odd number of particles, which is incommensurate with $2M$ sites, the Schmidt gap always vanishes for any value of the interaction $U/J_{\perp}$, and therefore the system is always entangled, as it shown in the top panel of Fig.~\ref{cosica}.

+As we have already previously discussed, in general, for large interactions the physical quantities are more sensitive to the non commensurability: the ground state is composed by a certain number of Fock states, due to the fact that the extra particle is shared between all the sites, and the two rings become entangled.
+In particular, when the system has one added (subtracted) atom from a commensurate case, the ground state can be described by Eq.~(\ref{wf-MIextra}).
+In this situation the reduced density matrix and therefore the Schmidt coefficients can be analytically computed.
+It follows that there are only two non-vanishing Schmidt coefficients $\lambda_{0}^\uparrow=\lambda_{1}^\uparrow=1/2$, which leads to $\Delta \lambda^\uparrow=0$ and $S^{\uparrow} = \ln(2)$.
+These limiting values are in agreement with the numerical results shown in Fig.~\ref{cosica} for large interactions ($U/J_\perp > 10^2$).
+As expected, this situation is clearly different from the commensurate one where $\Delta \lambda^\uparrow=1$ and $S^{\uparrow} = 0$ (see Figs.~\ref{gap} and~\ref{entropy_gap}).